Economic Monitor Weekly Commentary

 Gauging the Recovery

-Breakeven inflation rates (the spread between inflation-adjusted and fixed-rate Treasuries, not quite the same as inflation expectations, but close enough) continue to suggest a moderately higher near-term inflation outlook.
-The 5- to 10-year outlook remains consistent with the Fed’s long-term goal of 2%.
+Breakeven inflation rates (the spread between inflation-adjusted and fixed-rate Treasuries) continue to suggest a more elevated near-term inflation outlook.
+The 5- to 10-year outlook remains at a moderate level.

 The opinions offered by Dr. Brown should be considered a part of your overall decision-making process.
 For more information about this report to discuss how this outlook may affect your personal situation and/or to learn how this insight may be incorporated into your investment strategy please contact your financial advisor or use the convenient Office Locator to find our office(s) nearest you today.